gideon-ogunbanjo/NEXUS/README.md

 ### Overview
 #### Nexus
 Nexus - House Price Prediction Model
 Nexus is a machine learning model designed to predict the prices of houses based on the number of features passed into it.
-It is built using Python and several popular machine learning libraries, including Scikit-learn and NumPy.
+It is built using Python and several popular machine learning libraries, including Scikit-learn, NumPy, Pandas, Matplotlib and Seaborn
 ### Dataset
 Nexus uses a dataset of housing prices that includes a variety of features related to each house.
 The dataset is stored in a comma-separated values (CSV) file, and the features included in the dataset are: Unique identifies for the house, date, price, bedrooms, floors, waterfront, view, condition (an index from 1 to 5 on the condition of the house), zip code, furnishing status, parking area, e.t.c
 ### Preporcessing